Educational Materials & Risks

 There are limits on how much you may invest in a 12-month period among all crowdfunding offerings, not just offerings on Netcapital.
 The limits are:

-- If both your annual income and your net worth are greater than $40,000, then you may invest up to 5% of whichever (your annual income or your net worth) is lower.
+- If either your annual income or your net worth are greater than $50,000 but less than $124,000, then you may invest up to 5% of whichever (your annual income or your net worth) is greater.

-- If both your annual income and your net worth are greater than $100,000, then you may invest up to 10% of whichever (your annual income or your net worth) is lower
+- If either your annual income or your net worth are $124,000 or more, then you may invest up to 10% of whichever (your annual income or your net worth) is greater.

 In making an investment decision, you must rely on your own examination of the issuer and the terms of the offering, including the merits and risks involved.
 Any securities on this web site have not been recommended or approved by any federal or state securities commission or regulatory authority.
 Furthermore, these authorities have not passed upon the accuracy or adequacy of this web site.